-The Cornwall Local Thursday, February 18, 1960
+Source: The Cornwall Local, Page 8, February 18, 1960

-Among the Cornwall persons who attended the 20th Century-Fox screening session in Newburgh last week were: Mrs. Michael I. Donahue and Mrs. Jack Reilly; and, standing, Owen McGorman, manager of Storm King Theatre; Brig.
-Gen. Nelson R. Dingles III, superintendent of NYMA; Jack Reilly; and Walter Peck.
+Among the Cornwall persons who attended 20th Century-Fox screening in Newburgh on Feb.
+10 were Mr. and Mrs. Jack A. Reilly and, standing, Owen McGorman, manager of Storm King Theatre; Brig.
+Gen. Nelson R. Dingley III, superintendent of NYMA; Jack A. Reilly and Walter Peck.
+The group viewed “Dog of Flanders,” 20th Century-Fox’s “family picture” for the month of February, enjoyed a buffet luncheon and participated in a discussion on how to raise the standards of films.

 Cornwall Local April 14, 1960